 The boat has one private cabin, in the front, and accommodation for three others in other berths, and one bathroom.
 Plus hammocks on deck, but crew size is limited to interior berths.
 Ideally I want two crew.

-We have more power than we need with 600 watts of solar feeding a big battery bank.
+We have more power than we need with 1000 watts of solar feeding a big battery bank.
 Propane 3 burner stove, oven, and outdoor grill for cooking.
-Pressurized water inside - Not hot till I replace the water heater which isn't happening this trip - is made by a low capacity watermaker, so we don't have really strict rationing, but still don't waste it.
+Pressurized water inside, even hot water in limited quantities!
+We don't have really strict rationing, but still don't waste it.

 Money: I cover all expenses related to the boat and boat operations.
 If there are costs related to places we go, these are normally shared - i.e., marina fees, park fees, visas, etc. Food costs are shared.
 Due to the nature of living on the sea, we cannot accept vegans or vegetarians, or people with allergies to shellfish.
+Bonus, though!
+Since we won't be leaving civilization far behind, and the ability to replenish food stores with wonderful fresh fruits/veggies, I am more flexible in accommodating Vegetarian/Vegan lifestyles.
 When ashore, you pay for your own meals/drinks, but you are welcome to stay on the boat and cook your own meals for free.
 Also, alcohol is not included in normal boat operations.
 This is typically divided among those who drink.

 Destination and time: I typically have a rough idea of where I want to get to, but that is subject to change at my discretion.
 You also have influence in the decision of where/when to go.
 Therefore, the time is always subject to change.
 Moreover, we may not ever reach where we intend to go.
 Therefore, you are welcome to get on or off at any time.
 However, I do not take crew with booked tickets, ie, the weather and tide predicts when we will he somewhere, not the calendar.